A Neural Network Solves, Explains, and Generates University Math Problems by Program Synthesis and Few-Shot Learning at Human Level: Results

 \subsection{Implementation Details}

-We use OpenAI's \textit{davinci-codex} engine for all of our generations.
-We fix all of Codex's hyperparameters to be the same for all experiments: top-p which is the portion $p$ of the token probability mass a language model samples from at each step is set to $1$, sampling temperature is set to $0$ (i.e.\ argmax), and response length is set to $200$ tokens.
-Both frequency and presence penalty are set to $0$, and we do not halt on any stop sequences.
+We make our data and code publicly available.\footnote{Data and code: \href{https://github.com/idrori/mathQ}{https://github.com/idrori/mathQ}} We use the latest version of OpenAI's GPT-3 \textit{text-davinci-002} and Codex \textit{codex-davinci-002} engines for all of our experiments.
+We fix all Codex's hyperparameters to be the same for all solution and explanation experiments to yield deterministic and reproducible results.
+Specifically, top P, which controls diversity, is set to $0$ and sampling temperature, which controls randomness, is also set to $0$.
+The frequency and presence penalties are set to $0$, and we do not halt on any stop sequences.
+We allow diversity and randomness for all new question generation experiments by setting the top P and temperature to $0.1$.
 Each prompt is structured as a Python documentation comment surrounded by triple quotations and line breaks.
-Question tidying is performed iteratively and interactively, if needed.
-We evaluate Codex's solution by running its output in Google Colab using Python.
-Answers are correct if a printed output is the correct solution, or if the program function returns the correct solution.
+We evaluate the solution by running the generated program using a Python interpreter.
+Evaluations are considered correct if the printed output or the value returned by the generated program is the correct solution.